CommittedTeam/CommitCanvas/README.md

 Command to train and save the model: `commitcanvas train <url> <save>`

 After the model is saved please add the path to `pre-commit-config.yaml` file in your repository

+Please see [Commitcanvas-models](https://github.com/CommittedTeam/commitcanvas-models) for more information about the deployed models

 ## Development info